brefphp/aws-lambda-layers/README.md

 Before landing on the current architecture, there was several attempts (7 to be exact) on a back-and-forth between more environment variables vs more repetitive code.
 Environment variables grows complexity because they require contributors to understand how they intertwine with each other.
 We have layers, php version and CPU architecture.
-A more "reusable" Dockerfile or docker-compose requires a more complex Makefile.
+A more "reusable" Dockerfile or docker compose requires a more complex Makefile.
 In contrast, a simpler and straight-forward Makefile requires more code duplication for Docker and Docker Compose.
 The current format makes it so that old PHP layers can easily be removed by dropping an entire folder and a new PHP Version can be added by copying an existing folder and doing search/replace on the